-Follow the creation of a machine learning-based solution to reduce falsely detected polarity issues by the AOI system in manufacturing
+Follow the creation of a machine learning-based solution to reduce falsely detected polarity issues by the Automated Optical Inspection system in manufacturing

 Our customer (under NDA) is a world leader in producing PCBs, schemes, and chips for companies from different industries, including the automotive industry, consumer electronics, industrial manufacturing, home safety, and security.
 The manufacturer is strictly focused on producing innovative, top-quality products and solutions for its end-users.

 Since quality matters a lot for this PCB and IC producer, our customer places high value on product inspection.
 Defect detection is its major strength, which the company enforces aiming at producing best-in-class products with no effect on production.
 The leadership understands well that without quality product inspection, defects in their products risk increasing costs and a massive waste of resources, along with shortening the useful life of manufactured goods.

 The company chooses automatic product defect detection over manual detection as it obviously works better for product inspection.
 For one thing, it guarantees more precision and speed; for another, it adapts better to new environments.

 Like many others in the industry, the manufacturer we partnered with relies on the use of Automated Optical Inspection (AOI).
 The idea of AOI is to automatically look and test for defects in PCB and IC assembly lines.
 A typical AOI system (similar to the one used by our customer) consists of a lighting source, optical sensors (i.e., cameras), an image processor (i.e., computer), and its software (figure 1).